gulcu/StableMatching/README.md

 Or, is it?
 It is NOT the **happiest** end for everyone!
 Why?
 Because the assignment process is not symmetric between the men and the women.
-If we were to start assigning the women to the men instead of the men to the women, the women would have been matched with men of their higher prefferences!
+If we were to start assigning the women to the men instead of the men to the women, the women would have been matched with men of their higher preferences!